varun997vn/systematic_trading/README.md

-# Systematic Trading System for SGX
+# Systematic Trading System for US Markets

-A Python-based systematic trading system for Singapore Exchange (SGX) stocks, implementing principles from Robert Carver's "Systematic Trading: A Unique New Method for Designing Trading and Investing Systems".
+A Python-based systematic trading system for US equity markets, implementing principles from Robert Carver's "Systematic Trading: A Unique New Method for Designing Trading and Investing Systems".

 ## Overview

 This project provides a complete framework for:
-- Downloading and managing SGX stock data
+- Downloading and managing US stock data
 - Implementing trend-following strategies (EWMAC, Moving Average Crossover)
 - Backtesting with realistic cost modeling
 - Position sizing using volatility targeting